-From going on a ‘death walk’ over a valley to some of the best hiking in the UK, here are some amazing adventures you’ve just got to have in the Lake District, England
+From going on a terrifying ‘death walk’ over a valley to some of the best hiking in the UK, here are some amazing adventures in the Lake District, England!

 I don’t know why but the Lake District has always evaded me on my tour of the UK.
-I know it’s got some of the best hikes and views around (which is usually enough for me!), but apart from that I didn’t know what else there was to do there.
+I know it’s got some of the best hikes and views around (which is usually enough for me!), so I don’t know why it took me 31 years to visit.

 Well let me tell you now – if you’re into your adventures then the Lake District is the place for you!